Water temperature in Siracusa

 62.0°FSea water temperature in Siracusa today

-As of now, in Siracusa, the water temperature is 77.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 2.5°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Siracusa, the water temperature is 80.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.8°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 76.2°F on 2017, while the historical minimum was 71.9°F on 2020.
+The maximum temperature recorded for this date was 80.3°F on 2019, while the historical minimum was 76.6°F on 2020.

 Daily water temperature in Siracusa